Mortgage

 Fannie Mae HomeReady The HomeReady® program is similar to Freddie Mac’s Home Possible program, with a 3% down payment requirement and income limits for qualified borrowers.

 FHA loans The Federal Housing Administration (FHA) insures loans for borrowers and requires only a 3.5% down payment for those with a minimum 580 credit score.
-FHA loans do not have income limits, but borrowers pay two types of mortgage insurance (conventional loans only require one type of mortgage insurance).
+There are no income limits, but borrowers pay two types of mortgage insurance (conventional loans require only one type of mortgage insurance).

 VA loans Eligible military borrowers can purchase a home with no-down-payment financing backed by the U.S. Department of Veterans Affairs (VA).
-VA loans do not require mortgage insurance, but you will have to pay a VA funding fee ranging between 1.40% and 3.60% of the loan amount.
+No mortgage insurance is required, but you’ll have to pay a VA funding fee ranging between 2.15% and 3.30% of the loan amount.

-USDA loans Low-income borrowers purchasing homes in designated rural areas may qualify for a no-down-payment U.S. Department of Agriculture (USDA) loan.
+USDA loans Low-income borrowers purchasing homes in designated rural areas may qualify for a no-down-payment loan backed by the U.S. Department of Agriculture (USDA).

 The table below shows you how the HomeOne loan guidelines stack up against the alternatives listed above.